Casa Encantada: Later owners

-In October 2019 the Casa Encantada was put up for sale by Winnick through Rick Hilton and Jeffrey Hyland's real estate agency Hilton and Hyland for $225 million.
+In October 2019, the Casa Encantada was listed for sale by Winnick through Rick Hilton and Jeffrey Hyland's agency Hilton & Hyland for $225 million.
 The house is hidden from the street and surrounded by mature trees and the golf courses of the Bel-Air Country Club.
-Hyland speculated in 2019 that the land value of the house was $175 million and it was impossible to 'duplicate' such a residence in the present era owing to a lack of craftspeople and the prohibitive building costs.
+Hyland speculated in 2019 that the land value alone was $175 million and that it would be impossible to duplicate such a residence in the present era owing to a shortage of craftspeople and prohibitive building costs.

-The house was featured in an 18-page article in Architectural Digest in 1940.
-The completed interiors of the Casa Encantada were photographed in 1938 by Maynard L. Parker.
-He had previously photographed Robsjohn-Gibbings's decorative work for the interior of Paul Flato's shop at 8637 Sunset Boulevard in Hollywood.

 Design

+Architecture and grounds

 Weber commissioned James Dolena to design her new residence in March 1936.
-Dolena's working drawings described the style of the new house as "modern Georgian with Grecian influences", a nod to the Georgian revival architecture then in vogue with influences from Ancient Greek and Roman architecture.
-Robsjohn-Gibbings work for Casa Encantada is not rooted in a dominant aesthetic style, though it embodies neo-classicism, incorporating the art of Ancient Greece and elements of Art Deco.
-Work on the interior of the Casa Encantada was the responsibility of Peterson Studios of Santa Barbara and the English furniture and interior designer T. H. Robsjohn-Gibbings, who created and manufactured carpets, fabrics and more than two hundred pieces of furniture for the house.
-Each of Robsjohn-Gibbings's pieces was stamped 'Robsjohn-Gibbings – Sans epoque'; to express the timelessness of his creations and their lack of constraint to any individual historical period.
-Weber's patronage of Robsjohn-Gibbings was atypical among her contemporaries; other wealthy property owners who would purchase overpriced reproduction furniture from department stores.
+Dolena's working drawings described the style as "modern Georgian with Grecian influences", a nod to the Georgian revival architecture then in vogue, with influences from ancient Greek and Roman architecture.

-The main house is designed in an 'H' shape.
-The house and its outbuildings were made from reinforced concrete with a stone colored finish An Italianate fountain in the driveway court to the north forms the extremity of an axial plan that passes through the center of the house, culminating in a pool house on a ridge that overlooks a golf course in the grounds.
-A large foyer greeted guests through the front door, with a circular stairway that led to the upper floors.
-A gallery with floor-to-ceiling windows opened onto a south facing patio that overlooked the terraced lawn that led to the swimming pool and cabana.
-The garden features were inspired by Ancient Greek and Roman landscapes and included bronze sculptures and fountains designed by the American sculptor Gladys Lewis Bush.
+The main house is designed in an H-shape.
+The house and its outbuildings were constructed from reinforced concrete with a stone-colored finish.
+An Italianate fountain in the driveway court to the north forms the extremity of an axial plan that passes through the center of the house, culminating in a pool house on a ridge overlooking a golf course.
+A large foyer greeted guests through the front door, with a circular stairway leading to the upper floors.
+A gallery with floor-to-ceiling windows opened onto a south-facing patio overlooking terraced lawns that descended to the swimming pool and cabana.
+The garden features were inspired by ancient Greek and Roman landscapes and included bronze sculptures and fountains designed by the American sculptor Gladys Lewis Bush.

+The finished house and its outbuildings totalled 40,000 sq ft.
+The main house alone was almost 30,000 sq ft, with servants' quarters in the two-story garage and a two-story guesthouse.
+Amenities on the grounds included badminton and tennis courts with spectator galleries and a swimming pool.
+A tunnel connected the grounds to the fairways of the Bel-Air Country Club.
+In recent decades the grounds have also included a basketball court, a rose garden, and koi ponds.